hilton/hilton.github.com/blog/_posts/2018-06-26-code-maintenance-problem.md

 ## Opening up about maintenance problems

+Johannes Brodwall wrote about clean code shaming, and why [we should embrace Compassionate Code](http://johannesbrodwall.com/2018/06/24/forget-about-clean-code-lets-embrace-compassionate-code/) instead.
+We’d certainly get along better if we were nicer to each other, and talked less about other people’s Clean Code and more about the code we have.

 Even without doing it publicly, a development team can benefit from talking through their code’s maintenance problems.
 Even if this is only an occasional therapy session, it will be make you all feel a little better.
 That’s only the first step, though.